Colchester Pond

 Enlarged Image of trail map: Colchester Pond Trail Map

 Winooski Valley Park District received a grant for trail improvements from the Vermont Agency of Forest Parks & Recreation 2022 Recreation Trails Program.
-Work will include upgrades the 3.5-mile loop at the Colchester Pond Natural Area, including puncheon repairs and leveling, puncheon installation, root removal, water bar clearing, drainage dips, grade changes, and benching.
-WVPD is working with the Vermont Youth Conservation Corps on the trail improvements.
+Work will include upgrades to the 3.5-mile loop at the Colchester Pond Natural Area, including puncheon repairs and leveling, puncheon installation, root removal, water bar clearing, drainage dips, grade changes, and benching.
+WVPD worked with the Vermont Youth Conservation Corps on the trail improvements during the summer of 2023.
+Trail work will conclude fall of 2024.